mmistakes/made-mistakes-jekyll/_posts/2013-05-07-mmoutenot-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @mmoutenot"
+title: "Remember to always wear a helmet"
 description: "PaperFaces portrait of @mmoutenot drawn with Paper by 53 on an iPad."
 image: paperfaces-mmoutenot-twitter-lg
 thumb: paperfaces-mmoutenot-twitter-150.jpg